Trustpilot: Reporting reviews

 Trustpilot reserves the right to remove reviews without any notice according to their policy.
 It insists that it always makes a bona fide effort to obey the law and its published policies to ensure that only authentic reviews remain on the website.

 Companies are allowed to respond publicly to reviews, or report a review as invalid if they believe it violates Trustpilot's user guidelines or they have no record of the reviewer as a customer.
 When a company reports a review, it is automatically replaced with a message indicating that it is being assessed.
 If the reviewer does not provide the requested information to Trustpilot (e.g. proof of purchase) within seven days, Trustpilot removes the review.

-Trustpilot may take "some time" to investigate a reported review, so even if after investigation the review is reinstated, if more reviews have been submitted to the company's satisfaction in the meantime, the reinstated review will be substantially less prominent than when it was first posted.
+Trustpilot may take "some time" to investigate a reported review.

-Proof of purchase is not required to post a new review.
-There is little incentive for a company to report positive reviews, even if not from customers, as invalid; companies will tend to report only unfavourable invalid reviews, which is likely to skew reviews in favour of the company.

 Hiding negative reviews

 Facebook plugin

 Users of Trustpilot's Facebook plugin (for their Pro subscribers, paying $599 per month) have the option to display only reviews giving a certain score: "Choose the number of reviews that you want to display from the drop-down menu, then select the rating that the displayed reviews will have".